Chiefs rookie L’Jarius Sneed becoming vital piece of defense

-KANSAS CITY, Mo — Coming off a Super Bowl victory in February, General Manager Brett Veach had to fill gaps on the Chiefs’ championship roster starting with the draft in April.
+KANSAS CITY, Mo.
+(WDAF) – Coming off a Super Bowl victory in February, General Manager Brett Veach had to fill gaps on the Chiefs’ championship roster starting with the draft in April.

 The Chiefs waited until the fourth round to pick L’Jarius Sneed, a defensive back out of Louisiana Tech, to add strength and depth to the defensive backfield.